unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 In contrast to these tools, `UnfoldSim.jl` has a higher-level perspective, uniquely focusing on the regression-ERP aspect. `UnfoldSim.jl` provides functions to simulate multi-condition experiments, uniquely allows for modeling hierarchical, that is, multi-subject EEG datasets, and offers support to model continuous EEG data with overlapping events.

 # Acknowledgements
 Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – EXC 2075 – 390740016.
 The authors further thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Judith Schepers.
+Moreover, the authors would like to thank Tanja Bien for her valuable feedback on the paper manuscript.

 # Package references
 Please note that we only mention the main dependencies of the toolbox here, but the dependencies of the dependencies can be found in the respective `Manifest.toml` files.
 Furthermore, please note that we only list rather than cite the packages for which we could not find any citation file or instruction.